bgyarbro/chopsticks-game/README.md

 # chopsticks
 Reinforcement Learning

-To run the code, open the file ending in "_colab"
+To try out the game, go here https://colab.research.google.com/github/bgyarbro/chopsticks/blob/master/chopsticks_colab.ipynb

 chopsticks simple combinatorial game implemented in Python.
 Using the command line interface, User can play against a monte carlo search tree algorithm, or have the computer play one algorithm